faisalmemon/ios-crash-dump-analysis-book/examples/icdab_wrap_ios/NilOptionalUnwrap.md

 It is a standard paradigm to use a storyboard to declare the User Interface, and associate `UIViews` with `UIViewControllers`.

-When the user interface updates, such as when launching our app or performing a segue between scenes, the storyboard instantiates supporting `UIViewControllers` and sets up fields in our `UIViewController` objects to `UIViews` that have been created.
+When the user interface updates, such as when launching our app, or performing a segue between scenes, the storyboard instantiates supporting `UIViewControllers` and sets up fields in our `UIViewController` objects to `UIViews` that have been created.

 We will have a field declaration automatically generated when we link the storyboard to our controller code such as: